Azure/azure-monitor-baseline-alerts/docs/content/patterns/avd/Telemetry.md

 If you are happy with leaving telemetry tracking enabled, no changes are required.

-This deployment has a custom UI definition meaning you will then be provided a form to select options with the ability to check the box labeled ["Opt-Out of Telemetry"](./media/AVDAlertsOptOut.png).
+**Check the box labeled ["Opt-Out of Telemetry"](../media/AVDAlertsOptOut.png)** when using the "Deploy to Azure" buttons with a custom User Interface.
+There is no parameters file for this deployment.

 In the avdArm.json file, you will see the following: